Close Menu

 WHAT ARE RELEASES OF INFORMATION?

 Releases of information are forms that give your permission for others to review your medical records.
 For example, the SSA asks you to sign releases of information.
 They need to be able to review your medical records to decide if you can be paid SSD benefits.
-Read here more information about the importance of medical records in your SSD case.
+Read about the importance of medical records in your SSD case.

 There are also releases of information that give your attorney permission to review your medical records.
 These must be signed.
 Without your permission, your attorney cannot collect or review your medical records.